Skip to main content

 1. Young people in the 15-17-year age group must be in education, employment, or training (see section 3.4)

-2. and young people without education receive a special benefit ("education benefit") and an instruction to start an education (see section 3.6)
+2. Young people without education receive a special benefit ("education benefit") and instructions to start education (see section 3.6)

 At present, Denmark has a relatively low NEET rate.
-According to Eurostat, the 2022 Danish NEET (Not in education, employment or training) rate was 8.8% in the 15-29-year age group
+According to Eurostat, the 2022 Danish NEET (Not in education, employment or training) rate was 8.8% in the 15-29 age group

-According to the Danish Labour Force Survey, which uses definitions used also in ILO and Eurostat, these are the Danish unemployment rates in the last quarter of 2022:
+According to the Danish Labour Force Survey, which uses definitions used also in ILO and Eurostat, these are the Danish unemployment rates in the third quarter of 2023:

 Shortage of skilled labour is emerging in some sectors such as construction, information and communication technology, and services.